isaajnchen/isaajnchen.github.io/_projects/3 lb robotics sketchbook/index.md

 layout: post
 title: 3 lb Combat Robot Sketchbook
 subtitle: August 2026 - Present
 description:  This is a compilation of my sketch ideas for the 3 pound weight class, also known as Beetleweight.
-Unlike 1 pound PLAntweight robots, Beetlweights have no restriction on materials, allowing for greater destruction and design freedom.
+Unlike 1 pound PLAntweight robots, Beetlweights have no restriction on materials, allowing for greater destruction and creative freedom.
 skills:
   - Concept sketching
   - Technical communication